charliemikels/figura-music-player/README.md

   └ TL_Songbook_Song__*
 ```

+⚠️ RC 3 for Figura 0.1.3 moved where config files go.
+If you're on this version (or higher, probably), put the songbook files in the new `config` folder instead of `data`.

 <details>
 <summary>If you don't know where the root Figura folder is, you can get to it through Minecraft</summary>
 <ol>